 The scientific method consists of a number of different steps, but the order in which we apply the steps can vary.
 Rather than focus on the order of the steps, students should see the scientific method as a tool that consists of elements they can use to solve problems and answer questions.

 While you can reorder the steps of the scientific method, it is important to apply all the steps to reduce the impact of personal bias.
-This is really the key function of scientific method.
+This is really the key function of the scientific method.
 The scientific method lays out a process that helps scientists come to a conclusion, but that conclusion is made more valid by virtue of the process scientists used to reach their conclusion.
-One of the real strengths of the scientific method is that its steps helps users reduce the chance for error and personal bias, making the results of their experiments more trustworthy.
+One of the real strengths of the scientific method is that its steps help users reduce the chance for error and personal bias, making the results of their experiments more trustworthy.